Strong Banach Property (T) for Simple Algebraic Groups of Higher Rank

 \section{Extension to simple algebraic groups of higher split rank}

 Let $F$ be a non archimedean local field.
-This section is dedicated to the proof the the following theorem, which is theorem \ref{main-thm} in the introduction. \begin{thm} Let $G$ be a connected almost $F$-simple algebraic group.
+This section is dedicated to the proof the the following theorem, which is theorem \ref{main-thm} in the introduction. \begin{thm} Let $G$ be a connected almost $F$-simple algebraic group with $F$-split rank $\geq 2$.
 Then $G(F)$ has strong Banach property (T). \end{thm}